 - Financial Records– Start getting all your financial records in order.
 This process takes a while, so it’s best to get a head start.
 It’s a good idea to keep these records at a trusted friend or family member’s house instead of your own home.

 - Bank Account- If you have joint bank accounts, you’ll need to open up new checking and savings accounts for yourself.
-Talk to your lawyer about how much money you should withdraw from your joint accounts to deposit in your new accounts.
+Talk to your Tulsa Divorce lawyer about how much money you should withdraw from your joint accounts to deposit in your new accounts.

 - Credit Report– Get a copy of your credit report as soon as possible and sign up for a credit monitoring program.
 This will make sure your spouse isn’t taking out loans in your name.

-- Lawyer- The most helpful thing you can do to prepare for your divorce is call a lawyer as soon as possible.
+- Lawyer- The most helpful thing you can do to prepare for your Tulsa divorce lawyer is call a lawyer as soon as possible.
 This will make the process go much smoother.
 Using an experienced divorce lawyer like the lawyers at Baysinger, Henson, Reimer & Cresswell, is the best thing you can do.